The following article is based on an email interview with Vittoria D’Addesi.

 To find out more, visit their website COL1972.com or follow their social media @COL1972official.

 Header photo credit: COL1972official Facebook page.
+Used with permission from COL1972.

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the official position of Human Defense Initiative.